BinaRam/CSE4-586/Description.md

 that items taken from the Internet are also covered by the academic integrity policy!
 If you are unsure if a particular action violates the academic integrity policy, assume that it does until you receive clarification from the instructor.

-## Web Site
+## Web Site and ublearns
-The CSE486 website should be checked frequently for important news.
-Course assignments, slides, grade reporting, and general hints and tips will be posted on the website.
+The CSE486/586 website should be checked frequently for important news.
+Course assignments, slides, grade reporting, and general hints and tips will be posted on the ublearns blackboard LMS system.

 ## Students with Accessibility Issues
 If you have special needs due to a disability, you must be registered with the Office of Student Accessibility.
 If you